 Mitigate supply chain risks

 Supply chains have dependencies that put your business at risk.
-Any recession exposes global supply chain weaknesses, so here are our supply chain strategy for ecommerce.
+Any recession exposes global supply chain weaknesses, so here is our supply chain strategy for ecommerce.

 In a nutshell